 Which entities or organisms are conscious?
 How can we come to know this?
 How do we come to have knowledge about minds (our own and those of others) more generally?
 In what ways is the epistemology of mental phenomena sensitive to ontological accounts of mental phenomena - and, even more broadly, different theories about nature of mental categories themselves?

 I am currently working on a pair of papers which address these issues.
 In the first, I argue that a view of mind as being comprised of natural kinds makes way for a naturalistic epistemology of mind -- a comprehensive epistemological framework that leaves no room for 'the problem of other minds' as this is traditionally conceived in philosophy.
 In the second, I outline how the natural kind approach can be used to get around or dissolve a number of foundational problems in animal sentience research concerning multiple realisation.
-I am due to give two talks on this topic this year.
+I am due to give two talks on this topic in the next year.
 One of these, entitled 'Natural Kinds and Animal Minds: Re-Establishing Optimism in Animal Sentience Research' will be given at the Kinds of Intelligence Conference at the University of Cambridge.

 Meta-Philosophy (of Mind)

 What is consciousness?
 How, and in what ways, does (or should) emerging work in the science of consciousness constrain philosophical answers to this question?
 What would a good philosophical answer to this question look like - and why?